 Instructions

-- Next, hard boil the eggs.
-Put the eggs in a medium-sized pot and cover them with water.
+- Put the eggs in a medium-sized pot and cover them with water.
 Put the pot over medium heat.
 When the pot starts boiling, set the timer for 10 minutes.

-- After the timer is up, drain the pot and rinse the eggs in cold water to make them easier to handle.
-Peel them and chop them into ¼-½-inch (0.64-1.27 cm) pieces.
-Be careful not to mash them!
-Set the chopped eggs aside.
+- After the timer is up, drain the pot and rinse the eggs in cold water to cool them quickly.
+Peel them and chop them into ¼-½-inch pieces (0.64-1.27 cm).

-- Melt the ghee in a cast-iron skillet over medium-high heat.
-Add the onions and cook until they start to brown, about 5 minutes.
+- Let the ghee melt in a skillet over medium-high heat.
+Add the onions and saute until they start to brown, about 5 minutes.

-- Add in the garlic, ginger, and bird’s eye chili and cook for one minute.
-Next, add in the garam masala, corinader, cumin, paprika, salt, and pepper cook an additional minute.
+- Add in the garlic, ginger, and chili pepper and cook for one minute.
+Next, add in the spices (including salt and pepper) and cook an additional minute.
 Stir in the chopped tomatoes and cook 5-6 minutes, stirring frequently.

-- Add one cup of water to the skillet and the frozen peas.
-Turn the heat to medium-low and let the contents of the skillet simmer for about 5 minutes, stirring occasionally.
+- Add one cup of water to the pan and the frozen peas.
+Turn the heat to medium-low and let the contents of the skillet simmer for about 5 minutes.
 The peas should fully thaw and cook.

-- Take the skillet off the heat and gently stir in the chopped and cooked eggs, the malt vinegar (if using), and the cilantro.
+- Take the skillet off the heat and stir in the eggs and cilantro.